 - Buttermilk- Like the yogurt, buttermilk adds tang and makes the muffins softer.
 Pull it out of the refrigerator with the egg and Greek yogurt.

-- If you're not a blueberry fan, you can make these muffins with frozen raspberries, blackberries, or strawberry slices.
+- Different berries- If you're not a blueberry fan, you can make these muffins with frozen raspberries (like these white chocolate raspberry muffins), blackberries, or strawberry slices.

-- Add chopped nuts, like walnuts, almonds, or pecans for some crunch.
+- Nuts- Fold chopped nuts, like walnuts, almonds, or pecans for some crunch.

-- Add lemon zest to the batter and add lemon glaze for lemon blueberry muffins!
+- Add lemon- Add lemon zest to the batter and add lemon glaze for lemon blueberry muffins!

-- Use a mini muffin pan to make 28 mini blueberry muffins!
+- Mini muffins- Use a mini muffin pan to make 28 mini blueberry muffins!

 Step by Step Instructions

 Here's how to make the muffins from scratch!
-Before you start, preheat the oven to 425°F/220°C. Place 6 paper muffin liners in your muffin tin, leaving 1 space between each liner (this lets each muffin heat evenly!), and set aside.
+Before you start, preheat the oven to 425ยฐF (220ยฐC).
+Place 6 paper muffin liners in a metal 12-well muffin tin, leaving 1 space between each (this lets each muffin heat evenly!), and set aside.

-STEP 1: First, prepare the streusel topping by combining 2.5 tablespoons flour, 2.5 tablespoons sugar, and 1 tablespoon of melted butter with a fork until crumbles form.
-Set the streusel in the freezer while you make the muffin batter.
+Step 1: Make the streusel topping by combining flour, sugar, and melted butter with a fork until crumbles form.
+Chill in the fridge.

-STEP 2: Whisk the flour, baking powder, cinnamon, and salt together in a medium bowl and set aside.
+Step 2: Whisk the flour, baking powder, cinnamon, and salt together in a medium bowl.

-STEP 3: Next, add brown sugar, granulated sugar, melted butter, oil, egg, and vanilla to a large mixing bowl and whisk until well combined.
-Then, whisk in the Greek yogurt and buttermilk until everything is smooth with no lumps.
+Step 3: Next, add brown sugar, granulated sugar, melted butter, oil, egg, and vanilla to a large mixing bowl.
+Whisk until well combined.
+Then, whisk in the Greek yogurt and buttermilk.

-STEP 6: Next, fold the blueberries into the batter with a rubber spatula until no dry streaks of flour remain.
+Step 6: Fold the blueberries into the batter with a rubber spatula until no dry streaks of flour remain.

-Bake at 425°F/220°C for 5 minutes, reduce the heat to 400°F/200°C, and bake for 15 more minutes.
-The muffins are done when the tops are golden brown and a toothpick inserted in the center comes out with a few moist crumbs.
+Bake at 425ยฐF for 5 minutes, reduce the heat to 400ยฐF (200ยฐC), and bake until the muffin tops are golden brown and a toothpick inserted in the center comes out with a few moist crumbs.

-STEP 8: Let the muffins cool in the hot pan on the counter for about 10 minutes before transferring them to a wire cooling rack.
+Step 8: Let the muffins cool in the hot pan on the counter for 5 minutes, then transfer to a wire cooling rack.
 If you leave them in longer, condensation can form inside the liners and make them soggy!

 Expert Baking Tips